 By andie from Boston, MA

 I had a kitchen that had harvest gold appliances and counter tops, yuk.
 I found some wonderful wall paper with a background color in a goldish beige and flowers in bright colors.
 It was so stunning that no one noticed my gold appliances anymore.
 Later it took me two weeks to sell the house and people were standing in line to make bids on it because of the kitchen wall paper.
+Our neighborhood had 4 similar homes that were for sale nearby for a year, the realtor could not believe it.

 Go with something that makes it look like you chose the gold to match.
 I favor paper myself or you could add bead board and use turquoise or bright pink rugs and towels.
 Good luck.
 (08/10/2010)